This article is part of the “Logistics of the Future” series, where we look at the best logistics startups today.

 - “Lions Of Retail: 8 Surprising Brands Coming On Strong In 2018” – Forbes

 If sharing economy is a familiar term for you, the concept of Roadie would be very simple to understand.
 Roadie is the first “on-the-way” delivery service that puts extra space in passenger vehicles to work by connecting people with items to send with drivers heading in the right direction.
-The company’s collaborative model enables fast, flexible, low-cost delivery for senders and rewards drivers for trips they were already taking.
+The company’s collaborative model enables fast, flexible, low-cost delivery for senders and rewards drivers progress based on the trips they were already taking.

 Roadie works with top retailers, airlines, and grocers to provide them with a faster, more efficient, and more scalable solution for same-day and last-mile deliveries nationwide.
 Since the launch in 2015, the startup delivered everything from cupcakes to couches to customers in more than 9,000 cities in the US which is a larger footprint than Amazon Prime.